-Undertaking a virtual activity has the potential of the substitution or the generation of mobility.
+Undertaking a virtual activity has the potential to the substitution or generation of mobility.

 - Substitution.
 The diffusion of ICT within the social and economic life of individuals has allowed the growth of activities such as telecommuting, distance learning, online banking, and teleconferencing.
 The core assumption is that virtual activity is considered an adequate substitute for the physical equivalent, which is not commonly the case.
 The outcome of these virtual activities is the substitution of passenger trips to locations where they are normally taking place, such as the workplace or an educational institution.
-An emerging trend concerns virtual forms of entertainment such as live video streaming, allowing participants to avoid a trip to the venue.
-The most significant substitution effect on mobility resulting from ICT involves electronic documents, which had profound impacts of courier trips and mail deliveries.
+An emerging trend concerns virtual forms of entertainment, such as live video streaming, allowing participants to avoid a trip to the venue.
+The most significant substitution effect on mobility resulting from ICT involves electronic documents, which profoundly impacted courier trips and mail deliveries.

 E-commerce represents a unique form of substitution and generation of mobility since it simultaneously impacts passengers and freight.
-On one side, e-commerce allows for the substitution of trips to stores as the transaction is undertaken online.
+On one side, e-commerce allows for substituting trips to stores as the transaction is undertaken online.
 On the other, the number of purchases taking place online results with fewer store deliveries as they are being replaced by home deliveries.
-E-commerce contributes to the generation of logistics activities as new facilities such as fulfillment centers are established in new locations.
+E-commerce contributes to generating logistics activities as new facilities, such as fulfillment centers, are established in new locations.